apinf/api-guidelines/response-formats.md

 * 400 series status codes for client issues
 * 500 series status codes for server issues.

 Each API standardizes all 400 series errors to come with consumable JSON error representation.
-If possible \(i.e. if load balancers & reverse proxies can create custom error bodies\), this can be extend to 500 series status codes.
+If possible \(i.e. if load balancers & reverse proxies can create custom error bodies\), this can be extended to 500 series status codes.

 A JSON error body provides a few things for the developer